Bristol and Gloucestershire Rotation

 Aim of Training

-To provide a comprehensive training in the Psychiatry of Learning Disability affording clinical, research and managerial experience.
-This will enable specialty trainees on completion of the Scheme to successfully apply for consultant posts in the Psychiatry of Learning Disability.
+To provide a comprehensive training in the Psychiatry of Intellectual Disability affording clinical, research and managerial experience.
+This will enable specialty trainees on completion of the Scheme to successfully apply for consultant posts in Psychiatry of Intellectual Disability.

 There are currently seven training posts (NTNs) within the Scheme.
 There is the possibility that one of these could become an Academic Clinical Fellow (ACF) post attached to both the scheme and the University of Bristol for interested candidates.
 The rotation is currently coordinated by Dr Suraj Perera (Training Programme Director).